IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx.html.markdown

 * `private_vlan_id` - (Optional, integer) Private VLAN ID that is used for the private network interface of the VPX load balancer.
 Accepted values can be found [in the VLAN docs](https://control.softlayer.com/network/vlans).
 Click  the desired VLAN and note the ID in the resulting URL.
 Or, you can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
 * `public_subnet` - (Optional, string) Public subnet that is used for the public network interface of the VPX load balancer.
 Accepted values are primary public networks and can be found [in the subnet docs](https://control.softlayer.com/network/subnets).
 * `private_subnet` - (Optional, string) Public subnet that is used for the private network interface of the VPX load balancer.
 Accepted values are primary private networks and can be found [in the subnet docs](https://control.softlayer.com/network/subnets).
+* `tags` - (Optional, array of strings) Set tags on the VPX load balancer instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference